buildxyz-git/nrfsec/README.md

 nrfsec is security research tool used for unlocking and reading memory on nrf51 series SoCs from Nordic Semiconductor.

-  - Read all target memory, bypassing the Memory Protection Unit (MPU) settings with integrated read gadget searching
+  - Read all target memory, bypassing the Memory Protection Unit (MPU) settings with integrated read gadget searching.
-  - Automated unlock feature: read all program and UICR memory, erase all memory, patch UICR image, reflash target into unlocked state
+  - Automated unlock feature: read all program and UICR memory, erase all memory, patch UICR image, reflash target into unlocked state.
-  - boot delay command flag for interacting with target prior to performing memory read, allow for RAM dumps
+  - Boot delay command flag for interacting with target prior to performing memory read, allowing for RAM dumps.
-  - All firmware images are saved for importing into your favorite disassembler
+  - All firmware images are saved for importing into your favorite disassembler.

 ### Installation